masiucd/linux-tool-box/README.md

-# Bash_commands
-Master bash to be more productive
+# bash make you productive

+This is a simple tutorial on how you can be more comfortable with using bash and be more productive as a developer

+---